 - Mainz remain unbeaten in their last four meetings with Fortuna (W3, D1).

 - Mainz scored in the first minute of a match for the sixth time this season.

-- Mateta has scored five of his 10 debut-season Bundesliga goals at home.
+- Mateta has scored seven of his 12 debut-season Bundesliga goals at home.

 Coach: Sandro Schwarz

 Düsseldorf: Rensing – Zimmermann, Ayhan (c), Kaminski, Suttner – Hoffmann – Raman (Ducksch 81'), Stöger, Morales (Barkok 70'), Kownacki – Lukebakio (Karaman 76')